benshimonz/V1/README.md

 - M1 appears below a relationship / path / query-start.
 A relationship / path may be wrapped by an '↛' or an 'L'
 - _n_ is a positive integer
 - M1 may appear directly before a quantifier
+- _per {et, et, ...}_ - a optional list [1] of blue/logical/red entities right of the filter
-- <font color="green"><i>{et, et, ...}</i></font>is a a blue/logical/red entity right of the '→' entity
+- _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the filter
-- _et2_ is an entity tag of a blue/logical/red entity defined right of the '→' / _et1_ entity
+- _with min/max {et, et, ...}_ - a list [3] of blue/logical/red entities right of the filter
 - Except for '&' quantifer - M1 filter cannot start a quantifier's branch

+If [1] is not given:

+This filter will limit the assignments combinations to entities [2] - to the _n_ assignment combinations that minimizes / maximizes the number of assignment combinations of entities [3].

+If [1] is not given:

-For each assignment to the entity on its left (←), this filter will limit the the assignments to the '→' / _et1_ entity - to the _n_ assignments with the smallest / largest number of assignments to _et2_.
+For each assignment combination to entities [1], this filter will limit the assignments combinations to entities [2] - to the _n_ assignment combinations that minimizes / maximizes the number of assignment combinations of entities [3].

 - Suppose the pattern is "5 → with max D" but there are only 3 →'s with >0 assignments to D - Only these 3 will be included.
 - Suppose the pattern is "5 → with max D" but there are 10 →'s with identical max number of assignments to D - all 10 will be included.